Please see constitution here

 - Keeping on file copies of all correspondence relevant to the Society, including Committee minutes.

-- Communicating with the Society’s members via mail, website posting or email when there are items of news to be disseminated from the Officers or Committees, or where the members’ views need to be canvassed about a subject.
+- Communicating with the Society’s members via mail, website posting or email when there are items of news to be disseminated from the Trustees or Committees, or where the members’ views need to be canvassed about a subject.